shahwaizx/shahwaizx/README.md

 - 👋 Hi, I’m @shahwaizx
-- 👀 I’m interested in building cool projects related to management and I like development.
+- 👀 I’m interested in building ML projects and personalized bots.
 - 🌱 I’m a final year CS Student
 - 📫 You can reach me on my e-mail shahwaizmuhammad98@gmail.com.